Arvell Nelson

-Arvell Nelson (born September 27, 1988) is an American former professional football quarterback who played in the Arena Football League (AFL).
+Arvell Nelson (born September 27, 1988) is an American professional football quarterback and linebacker who played in the Arena Football League (AFL).
 He was signed by the Alabama Hammers as an undrafted free agent in 2012.
 He played college football at University of Iowa, before transferring to Fort Scott Community College and Texas Southern University.

 Early life

 Nelson attended Glenville High School in Cleveland, Ohio, where he was a quarterback for the Tarblooders football team.
 Nelson's quarterback play landed him scholarship opportunities at Iowa, Michigan State, North Carolina, Syracuse, Tennessee and Wisconsin.